 To record on a computer, you have to change/convert audio into "digital" audio that those computers can understand.
 The poor quality of audio conversion is the main reason the $5 plastic PC mic going into a sound card is not the best idea for a studio set-up.

 The microphone is very limited in how accurate it can be since the components are small and cheap and tend to be oversensitive to certain sounds (p-pops and rumble and other low frequency stuff), and not sensitive enough to others.

 Then comes the fact that the converters built in to integrated sound cards of most computers are of poor quality.
-Then to top it all off, integrated sound cards pick up a lot of electrical noise from the motherboard.
+Then to top it all off, built-in sound cards pick up a lot of electrical noise from the motherboard.

 The best first step then is to avoid having to plug a microphone into an integrated sound card.
 The fastest and most inexpensive way to do that is to use a USB microphone, which will have digital converters built right into it, making for better quality conversion and avoiding much of the computer noise.
 And since the converters are built in, you won't need a separate audio interface, which is usually at least $100 and is another piece of gear (usually a small box) to deal with.